dybisz/BachelorThesis/libs/classifier_quality/README.txt

-Particle Swarm Optimization
+Classifier Quality Library

-C++ Library implementing the PSO heuristic algorithm
+Functionality for testing the quality of classifier.

 Refer to INSTALL.txt to install the library